to the home of the Star Trek: Voyager fanfiction series Fifth

 time travel errors were my inspiration into believing that altering

-the past is impossible.
+the past is mostly impossible.
 All you do is set another dimension in

 motion.
 Future Janeway's timeline is still the same.
 But anyway, I